AGE-WELL Challenge Areas

 What’s a Challenge Area?

-A Challenge Area is an important but difficult and complex problem area (often know as a “wicked problem”) that demands innovation and deployment of real-world solutions.
+A Challenge Area is an important but difficult and complex problem area (often known as a “wicked problem”) that demands innovation and deployment of real-world solutions.
 A challenge in this context is NOT just about problems, it may be about economic opportunities and making a positive contribution to Canadian society and government policy.
 A Challenge Area goes beyond research questions or priorities.

 AGE-WELL Challenge Areas: